Updated: May 18

 By integrating the postcard technique with an online survey, I'm attempting to overcome some of the limitations of the technique.
 In particular, you can only really ask one (maybe two) question(s), which means that the quality of the feedback is unlikely to be great, compared to many other evaluation methods.
 Also, people tend to use the method to only elicit positive feedback, and a good evaluation should always be balanced.
 Negative feedback is important to enable you to learn from or correct mistakes.
 In my case, I've tried to ask both how people think they'll use what they learned, and why they think they might be able to use it, but it is still very limited.

-Feedback from participants at the event was overwhelmingly positive, and most people complete a postcard.
+Feedback from participants at the event was overwhelmingly positive, and most people completed a postcard.
 I'm looking forward to reading what they wrote and following up now!